The UND Center for Family Medicine residency program in Minot opened its doors in 1975, graduating its first residents in 1977.

 Our program is administered by the University of North Dakota School of Medicine & Health Sciences, a national leader in training family physicians.
 UNDSMHS has ranked #1 in the percentage of graduating medical students choosing family medicine as a specialty.
 We have a strong commitment to training physicians who will fill the healthcare needs in the Midwest.
 Third and fourth year medical students are trained on this campus.

 The program is fully accredited by the Accreditation Council for Graduate Medical Education.
 Resident selection is made through the National Resident Matching Program.
 Our application criteria and process can be found here.
-Core faculty includes six family physicians and one clinical psychologist.
+Core faculty includes four family physicians and one clinical psychologist.
 In addition, more than 100 community faculty participate in the teaching program.
-Our clinic was built in 2005 and includes an onsite lab, radiology and pharmacy.
+Our clinic was built in 2005 and includes an onsite lab, radiology, and pharmacy.
 Our sponsoring institution, Trinity Health, has a 451-bed hospital with a 230-bed nursing home.
 A level II Trauma Center, Trinity Hospital is the referral center for many regional and critical access hospitals.
 With a catchment area of 16 counties (about 20,000 square miles), Trinity is able to support many specialist physicians and provide many more services than might be anticipated from a community this size.
 Trinity's 200+ physicians provide a wide variety of comprehensive services.
 In addition, Trinity has recently joined the Mayo Clinic Care Network.
 This provides opportunities for collaboration with the specialists and resources at the Mayo Clinic in Rochester, Minnesota.